 Important announcement: From November 2020 a whole bunch of older versions of Azure AD Connect will no longer be supported.

-During the webinar, a number of people asked questions which we didn’t have time to answer publicly, so here goes:
+During the webinar, several people asked questions that we didn’t have time to answer publicly, so here goes:

-Question: What is the best practice of keeping sync rules (when modified) in sync with the staging server.
-Do we update at the same time or keep an exported copy on the staging server that can be imported when needed.
+Question: What is the best practice for keeping sync rules (when modified) in sync with the staging server?
+Do we update at the same time or keep an exported copy on the staging server that can be imported when needed?

 - Keep your rules the same across your production and staging servers.